Angellala Rail Bridge

-Angellala Rail Bridge is a heritage-listed railway bridge on the Roma-Cunnamulla railway line over Angellala Creek in Sommariva in the Shire of Murweh, Queensland, Australia.
+Angellala Rail Bridge was a heritage-listed railway bridge on the Roma-Cunnamulla railway line over Angellala Creek in Sommariva in the Shire of Murweh, Queensland, Australia.
 It was designed by Henry Charles Stanley and built from c.
 1885 to 1994.
 It was added to the Queensland Heritage Register on 21 October 1992.
+The bridge and the adjacent road bridge were destroyed by an explosion on 5 September 2014.